St Moritz holidays

 Trains

 Catch a train from St Moritz and take in next-level scenery on Europe’s highest railway route, the Bernina Express.
-The 1-hour trip ends in the Italian town of Tirano, and along the way you’ll cross deep gorges, pass peaks and glaciers, and trundle past the shore Lake Bianco.
-You can also take the Albula line for free with your Engadin card as your transfer to and from the resort – it covers the most scenic part of the famous Glacier Express train route.
+The 1-hour trip ends in the Italian town of Tirano, and along the way you’ll cross deep gorges, pass peaks and glaciers, and trundle past the shore of Lake Bianco.
+You can also take the Albula line as your transfer to and from the resort – it covers the most scenic part of the famous Glacier Express train route.

 On foot